wesleymiles/striped-down/blog/lunch-break-sacred-places/index.md

 ## Adlife Office, Warwick, RI

-The office was tucked into a gross strip mall.
+The web design studio was tucked into a strip mall and had a store front.
 Looking back, I understand how I came to adopt regular retreats to fresh air, plants, and dirt.
-While the endless pavement became too much, I did frequent some of the shops, like Boloco's burritos.
+While the endless pavement became too much, I did frequent some of the shops, like Boloco for their decent burritos.

 There was a bike path on an old rail bed nearby that was just beautiful.
-Sometimes it was quite packed by like-minded pavement haters.
+It was often packed with like-minded pavement cynics.

 <figure>
     <picture>